AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2021-01-10-swifty-wasmer.md

 > The [`wasi`](https://wasi.dev) is more like the operating system,
 > what would be `win32` or `linux` in other targets.

-But lets setup a first basic project to get a feel for the technology.
+But let's setup a first basic project to get a feel for the technology.

 ## Installing Wasmer